English name: Long-nosed Whip Snake (aka “Green Vine Snake”)

 Scientific name: Ahaetulla nasuta

-Description: To 190cm long.
-Long, extremely slender body ends in a long tail.
+Description: To 200cm long.
+Long, extremely slender body with a long tail.
 Elongate head is shaped like an arrowhead, coming to a pointed tip at the snout with an extended scale forming the “nose”.
 Eyes are large and have horizontal pupils.
 Body is light green to brown above and white to green below.
-Sometimes exposes white and black markings on the upper body when disturbed.
+This snake sometimes exposes white and black markings on the upper body when disturbed.

 Similar Species: Oriental Whip Snake lacks final protruding scale at the end of the “long-nose”.